dlavrenuek/llm-chat-playground/README.md

-Tired with the default GPTs chats?
+Tired of the regular GPT chats?
 This one has sarcasm per default!

 <img src="docs/preview.gif" width="489" alt="preview">